SyedSadid24/FlutterAdministrativeTool/README.md

 # commands

-A new Flutter project.
+A new Flutter project built in Flutter 2.0

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application (Malware) to collect photos, videos, sms, call logs, contacts and send them to Firebase server.

 A few resources to get you started if this is your first Flutter project: